America's Got Talent: Season 20 (2025)

 On January 8, 2025, it was announced that auditions for America's Got Talent had been postponed until further notice due to the ongoing wildfires in Southern California, where the show is filmed.
 On February 3, 2025, it was revealed the twentieth season would premiere on May 27, 2025.
 Crews returned as host for his seventh season, and Mandel, Cowell, and Vergara returned as judges.
 Klum departed the panel and was replaced by Mel B, who returned after a six-season absence.
 This season was won by singer Jessica Sanchez, who previously competed on the first season of the series, being eliminated in the semifinals.
 Freestyle rapper Chris Turner placed in second, and singer Jourdan Blue placed in third.

+Season 21 (2026)

+On March 12, 2026, it was announced by NBC that the show had been renewed for a twenty-first season, with Crews returning to host for his eighth season, and Mandel, Cowell, Vergara and Mel B returning as judges.
+With the twenty-first season, Crews ties the record with Nick Cannon as longest serving host, as Cannon hosted the show for eight seasons.
+The season premiered on June 2, 2026.

+Needing to undergo back surgery, judge Simon Cowell was absent from the season following the first Quarter-final round on August 18 and 19.
+While his spot was left vacant for the second Quarter-final round and the Semi-final round, three guest judges filled in for Cowell during the other rounds, consisting of Kenan Thompson (third Quarter-final round on September 1), Heidi Klum (final Quarter-final round on September 8), and KSI (finals on September 22 and 23).

+This season was won by singer and guitarist Nene Royal, with magician Geno Ploeger coming in second, and magician group Hundred Fingers placing third.